Skip to main content

 Entry Requirements

-Applications to the programme can only be submitted by registered Employers.
+Applications to register an apprentice can only be submitted by a Registered Employer.

-2. Holder of the Advanced Certificate (Level 6) in Craft (Electrical/Instrumentation) or Craft (Refrigeration)
+• Holder of the Advanced Certificate (Level 6) in Craft (Electrical/Instrumentation or Craft Refrigeration)

-3. Holder of the TUS Higher Certificate in Electrical Engineering (Level 6), or a cognate Level 6 Electrical Certificate, with relevant industrial electrical experience
+• Holder of the TUS Higher Certificate in Electrical Engineering (Level 6) or a cognate Level 6 Electrical Certificate with relevant industrial electrical experience

 • Engineering Mathematics